-- Application and Guidelines for the program will be available at the Grants Pass City Hall, Administrative Department, 101 Northwest "A" Street, Grants Pass, Oregon.
+- The Building Facade Grant Application and Guidelines are available at the Grants Pass City Hall, Administrative Department, 101 Northwest "A" Street, Grants Pass, Oregon.

 - Applicants for the design grant, or any other grant, should complete a grant application which includes a detailed project outline, intent of the design services, initial concept sketches, photographs and proposed time line (see attached).
 Application and applicable documentation and materials should be submitted to the Community Development Department and shall follow the process outlined in the Grants Pass Development Code.

 - The Historical Buildings and Sites Commission reviews applications for projects that include exterior repair for appropriateness and design quality of proposed facade improvements if the building is either a) within the Historic District; or, b) designated as an Historic Landmark (see Development Code Sect.
 13.430).

 - Historical Buildings and Sites Commission Chairperson notifies applicant in writing of approval or denial of application for exterior improvements.

 - If a grant application is denied, applicant may revise and resubmit a facade improvement plan for reconsideration and review.